 Crampon: Semi-automatic

-What we like: Premium build quality and great precision and stability on rock and snow.
+What we like: Premium build quality and great precision and stability on rock and snow; sleek, streamlined look and design.

 What we don’t: Runs narrow; stiff design isn’t particularly comfortable for trail walking.